WHY AM I TIRED ALL THE TIME?

-We're determined to start 2017 with a bang - focussed, enthusiastic and full of energy!
-After a long year, 2016 may have left you exhausted, but tiredness is not something that you should simply accept as normal: fatigue not only feels awful but can have a negative impact on our work life, family life, and social relationships.
+We're getting to the end of the year and the days are getting shorter and dark and 2022 may have left you exhausted.
+However, tiredness is not something that you should simply accept as normal: fatigue not only feels awful but can have a negative impact on our work life, family life, and social relationships.
 Feeling excessively tired is also often a tell-tale symptom of another condition, for which treatment is available.

 Why Am I So Tired?